Get

-9 Types of Somali Cats: Colors & Patterns (With Pictures)
+9 Types of Somali Cats: Colors & Patterns (With Pictures & Vet Verified Facts)

 a portrait of ruddy somali cat

-The Somali cat is an absolutely gorgeous animal, with a bushy tail, expressive eyes, and tall, pointed ears.
+The Somali cat is an absolutely gorgeous feline with a bushy tail, expressive eyes, and tall, pointed ears.
 In fact, they’re often compared to foxes, and their look gives them the appearance of a truly wild cat.

 While they closely resemble Abyssinians, Somalis are definitely a distinct breed, and that’s especially evident in their varied colors.
 In the list that follows, we’ll take a closer look at the colors and patterns that help these elegant cats stand out from the crowd.

-The 9 Somali Cat Common Colors and Patterns
+Somali Cat Official Colors and Patterns

 It’s also important to understand that each hair has quite a bit of color to it.
 The individual strands have between 6 and 24 bands of alternating color from root to tip, making them both distinctive and beautiful.
+This is known as “ticking”, a phenomenon which is slow to develop in Somalis, however, is part of their signature appearance.

 1. Ruddy